MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

     }
 ```

-Having added storage for connectivity in the node class, we can now add the following code to the NavNesh constructore to determine which triangles are connected:
+Having added a way to keep track of the neighbours of each node, we can now add the following code to the NavNesh constructore to determine which triangles are connected:

-A first attempt of this code looked if two triangles shared the same index values.
+A first attempt of this code checked if two triangles shared the same index values.
 However, it turned out there were some duplicate vertices in the handcrafted mesh.
 So a more
 robust approach is to compare the positions of vertices.
 And to allow for floating point errors or vertices which are very close together, we use `Vector3.epsilonEquals()` to compare them.

 (Another approach would be to process the index and vertex arrays first to remove duplicate vertices).

-In this code we check each pair of triangles and consider them connected if exactly two vertices of the first triangle appear also in the second triangle.
-If the two nodes share an edge we call `addNeighbour()` on each of them to add the other node as a neighbour.
+In this code we check each pair of triangles and consider them connected if exactly two vertices of the first
+triangle appear also in the second triangle.
+If so, we call `addNeighbour()` on both nodes to add the other node as a neighbour.

 ```java